Bogdaan/react-auth-kit/docs/local-server.md

 ```

-We specified port and application name in the environment variables (NAME and PORT).
+Please note that we have specified `NODE_ENV=production` and other environment
+variables (NAME and PORT).

 Next you need web server, such as: